How to Fix SMART Error on Mac?

 A Mac’s Disk Utility tool is there to help repair issues before they become problems.
 It’s like responding to that little off sound in your car’s engine before the actual warning lights go on.

-When you use the Disk Utility First Aid function, you can potentially ward off serious problems and can extend the operational life of your Mac, while also, of course, parenting a loss of data.
+When you use the Disk Utility First Aid function, you can potentially ward off serious problems and can extend the operational life of your Mac, while also, of course, preventing a loss of data.
 To use the First Aid tool, follow these steps:

-1. Under Finder’s Go tab click Applications
+1. Under Finder’s Go tab click Applications.

-2. Click Utilities then select Disk Utilities
+2. Click Utilities then select Disk Utilities.

-3. Click First Aid at the top of the window the pops up
+3. Click First Aid at the top of the window the pops up.

 4. A window will pop up reading in part “First Aid will check the volume for errors.
-It’ll then repair the volume if necessary”—click Run on that window, then Continue on the net
+It’ll then repair the volume if necessary”—click Run on that window, then Continue on the net.

 5. Follow the prompts to run the program.